Pedro Morales: Personal life and death

 Morales' mother Teodora was a businesswoman, who continued to advise him on economic decisions throughout his life.
 He met Karen Johnson in 1965, when she attended an event at Long Beach where he was performing.
 They dated for five years, with her working as a teacher while his career often took him abroad to other states and countries.
 The couple married in 1972, in a small ceremony held at Puerto Rico which was only attended by family and the judge, continuing this relationship throughout his wrestling career and afterwards.
 The couple had a son, Pedro Morales Jr. born in 1974.
 Due to the nature of his work, Morales had lived in over a dozen cities throughout his career, including some time in Japan.
 However, when his son was about to start kindergarten, the family bought a house in Central New Jersey.
 His wife began working at Avenel Street Elementary School.
 The resources gathered in the industry were reinvested in "stocks, bonds and properties" which allowed them to capitalize in the long term.

 After his last job in pro wrestling as a Spanish-language commentator in WCW, Morales retired from the sport and permanently settled in Woodbridge Township, New Jersey, where he adopted gardening as a hobby, cultivating tomatoes in his personal garden.
-Due to working during a time where the ring featured no methods of protection, Morales suffered several injuries that continued to linger after his career was over, limiting the amount of physical exercise that he was capable of doing.
+Due to working during a time when the ring featured no methods of protection, Morales suffered several injuries that continued to linger after his career was over, limiting the amount of physical exercise that he was capable of doing.
 However, he remained a frequent visitor to The Club, a gym located in Woodbridge.
 Despite being a resident of this area, he continued to travel frequently to Puerto Rico, visiting the archipelago multiple times per year.
 In 2003, he expressed interest in returning to live permanently in a coastal town near the Caribbean Sea once his wife retired.
 However, this did not materialize.
 An advanced case of Parkinson's disease prevented him from traveling to Puerto Rico during his final years.
 By this point his health had deteriorated, with the emergence of cardiac afflictions and cancer as well.
 Morales died on February 12, 2019, in Perth Amboy, New Jersey at the age of 76.
 He was survived by his wife, with their son predeceasing them in 2014.